 Sign number 10: He is not too stuck in one identity all the time (he is multidimensional).

 This means that he doesn’t think he can be one person all of the time, and expect that one identity and personality to serve in every occasion.

 For example, is the gentle nice guy personality always what will provide a hot sex life?

-Well, no. In fact, a primitive, dominant caveman might work very well at serving that part of a woman who really wants to be opened in to total ecstasy by a dominant man.
+In fact, a primitive, dominant caveman might work very well for a hot sex life.
+It would serve that part of a woman who really wants to be opened in to total ecstasy by a dominant man.

 I really learned about multidimensionality from my husband, David (I adore him so much).

 When we first got together many years ago, I thought that being nice was important for almost all scenarios.
 I learned that that’s just not the case.